Residents who are pension-age and residents with

 bus services anywhere in England.
 Bedford Borough pass

 holders can also travel for a fare of £1.00 on most peak-time bus

 services within the Borough.

 You are entitled to a travel pass if you are a

 permanent resident in the Bedford Borough area and

 Transport Act 2000).

-How do I apply for a travel
+How do I apply for a pass?

-You will need to complete an application
+You will need to complete an application form and provide proof

 will be produced by an external manufacturer and will usually be